TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.cannotstartstop/compute-cannotstartstop-configurationchange-linux.md

 # My VM will not start after a configuration change

-4 out of 5 customers resolved their start issue using the below steps.<br>
+4 out of 5 customers resolved their VM start issue using the below steps.<br>

 ## **Recommended documents**